 Students who major in Psychological Science develop many skills that help them in their future careers.
 Because psychology is the science of behavior, psychological science students learn a great deal about working effectively with other people, but they also learn to think logically and rationally.

-Some careers in psychology require advanced degrees.
-An important step towards getting an advanced degree is building a strong, broad knowledge of Psychology.
-By looking at the content covered in GRE Psychology subject test, you can get a good understanding of how to best prepare yourself for the GRE Psychology test and graduate studies in Psychology.
-Majoring in Psychological Science can prepare you for graduate school, but these skills can also help you succeed in the workforce.
-Understanding how people typically behave and the factors influence behavior are an asset in most jobs.
+Majoring in psychological science can prepare you for graduate school, but these skills can also help you succeed in the workforce.
+Understanding how people typically behave and the factors that influence behavior are an asset in most jobs.
 Other skills that undergraduate students in Psychological Science develop are critical thinking skills, working effectively in diverse organizations, and using and interpreting data.
-Students who obtain a degree in Psychology find jobs that are in "administrative support, public affairs, education, business, sales, service industries, health, the biological sciences and computer programming.
-They might also work as employment counselors, correction counselor trainees, interviewers, personnel analysts, probation officers and writers."
-(American Psychological Association, website).
+The APA has a great piece on interesting careers in psychological science.

 American Psychological Association (website). http://www.apa.org/careers/resources/guides/careers.aspx